segyges/bsky-ai-tribalism-utils/README.md

 ### Obstacles

-On the happy path, our obstacle is to try to get Constellation to do a full backfill.
+On the happy path, our main obstacle is to try to get Constellation to do a full backfill.

 On the unhappy path we're forking Constellation to do a full backfill (and maybe be more efficient by only backfilling records we care about).